 Confirm your shareholdings

-If you’re an existing client of inniAccounts, your first port of call should be to inform your account manager of your plans; we’ll then be able to guide you through the process and update our software to reflect any changes.
+If you’re a client of inniAccounts, your first port of call should be to inform your account manager of your plans; we’ll then be able to guide you through the process and update our software to reflect any changes.

-When it comes to updating Companies House, we can take care of this for you if you prefer.
-Ask your account manager about our £35 one off fee or about adding our Company Secretarial Service to your package.
+When it comes to updating Companies House, we will take care of this for you if you have our company secretarial service.
+If it’s not included in your package, ask your account manager about our current fee or about adding our Company Secretarial Service to your package.

 Before you transfer any shares, you need to confirm your current shareholdings, the number of shares you wish to transfer and the resulting share structure of your shareholders.
 If you are transferring shares to a new shareholder you will also need to confirm their name, date of birth, nationality, residential address, proof of ID and relationship to the other shareholders in your company.